#Snippets

 March 01, 2020 (updated at: December 17, 2024)

-#Basic shortcuts for navigating psql command line (PostgreSQL)
+#Basic shortcuts for navigating the psql command line (PostgreSQL)

 psql -h $POSTGRES_HOST -U $POSTGRES_USER $POSTGRES_DB